kontena/examples/elasticsearch/README.md

 This will deploy 3 node Elasticsearch cluster across nodes in your grid.
 If you need to scale higher, just change the `instances` variable in `kontena.yml` and redeploy.

+## Accessing Elasticsearch Cluster

+Elasticsearch cluster can be accessed via `elasticsearch-node.kontena.local` dns-address from other services in the same grid or via [Kontena VPN](http://www.kontena.io/docs/using-kontena/vpn-access).

 ## About Kontena